MarkWattsBoomi/ModalDialog/README.md

 ### Type

-Set the container type to "Chart"
+Set the container type to "Flip"

 ### Label